apatyk/Scanner-Controller-Interface/README.md

-# Datalogic Barcode Scanner Interface
+# Barcode Scanner Controller Interface

 This code is designed to interface with the Awoo SCB-100 scanner controller via serial port.
 Code is designed in C/C++ for Windows.